almostserena/LeFabbatical/index.md

 - checking that there are not connections between traces that are not supposed to be connected (use the multimeter with the bip on)

 **1. Soldering (and soldering management process)**
 - writing down a list of components and put a piece of tape to stick on the super hyper tiny components.
-For this course we are using Surface mounted components (or SMD) 12o6
+For this course we are using Surface mounted components (or SMD) 12o6 (PICT 1)
 - selecting the components from the big catalogues/libraries of SMD and inc case there are components missing we choose the one that have the closes values (i.e. I took the 510 Ω because we did nto have the 499Ω).
 - reading correctly the schematic and the board image of [FabTinyISP](http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/index.html).
 Quick note: learning how to read this image is already a great take away.
 Second note: the blue arrows indicate that the components have polarity.
 - LEDs have polarity, resistors do not have polarity, small capacitors have no polarity (bit ones have polarity)